harishvc/harishvc.github.io/_posts/2015-04-15-pagination-flask-mongodb.md

 - flask
 ---

-With a growing number of public GitHub events, [Ask GitHub] (http://askgithub.com) search results had to be displayed in multiple pages to improve the user experience and provide relevant information.
-Using [flask-paginate](http://flask-paginate.readthedocs.org/en/latest/), pagination extension for flask and rewriting
+With a growing number of public GitHub events, [Ask GitHub] (http://askgithub.com) search results had to be displayed in multiple pages.
-MongoDB queries I implemented pagination!
+Using [flask-paginate](http://flask-paginate.readthedocs.org/en/latest/), a pagination extension for flask implemenation pagination is a snap!

-Below are steps and my notes.
+Below are the steps and my notes.
 Feedback welcome!

 ##Step 1: Install flask-paginate
 <code data-gist-id="42d4caefd75e7dc1983f" data-gist-line="8" data-gist-hide-footer="true"></code>